Oak Hollow Livestock

 Boer goats are the world's premier meat goat.
 Our breeding program hinges on functionality and productivity in a forage-based system while also selecting for fast growing, structurally sound, low maintenance animals with excellent maternal ability.

 Our registered Saanen dairy goats provide our family with a steady supply of fresh milk.
-We feel good knowing our milk comes from animals who are well cared for enthusiastically volunteer to share their delicious milk with us.
+We feel good knowing our milk comes from animals who are well cared for and enthusiastically volunteer to share their delicious milk with us.

 Horned Dorsets are an ancient and versatile breed of sheep, being raised for their fleece and meat, and historically also for milk.
 Since sheep have different grazing habits than goats, the addition of sheep to our farm helps us manage our pasture land in a more natural way, while also adding diversity to our diet.